 The Purpose of Measuring

 The most common reason for anyone to measure the bar and chain of their chainsaw is when they have to replace it.
+Also knowing the exact measurements of the chainsaw bar and size will be helpful for you to adjust the carburetor.
 Because let’s face it, when you buy a new one, if you are not a technical junkie, you will not bother much about their sizes.
 But it becomes a whole different story when it comes to replacing.

 Not every one of us can afford a brand new chainsaw every time our chains get old, or the bar needs changing.
 Not everyone might want to make multiple purchases of chainsaws more than once a year.
 Buying a new one is easier.
 Everything comes pre-installed, and all you have to do is unpack and get to work.